What Is Assimilation Psychology?

 Your core beliefs about how the world works may not have changed, but your dress and behavior may have adapted to meet your current living conditions.
 However, many people reject the idea of assimilation because it can lead people to abandon their cultural identity.

-Some other examples of assimilation include:
+Other examples of assimilation psychology

 • A college student learns a new computer program